Tom Delbanco, MD

 He received his undergraduate degree from Northeastern University in Boston and has held positions at Microsoft, The Boston Consulting Group, and other companies in the computer industry.
 He completed his medical degree at the NYU School of Medicine, followed by an Internal Medicine Residency at NYU Medical Center/Bellevue, a year as Chief Medical Resident, and a 2 year research fellowship in Medical Informatics at NYU.

-Roanne Mejilla, MPH, is a Data Analyst for the OpenNotes Project in the Division of General Medicine and Primary Care at Beth Israel Deaconess Medical Center.
-She collaborates with other researchers to investigate the impact of increased transparency between doctors and patients.
-She has experience conducting and analyzing pharmaceutical clinical trials.
-Educated at the University of Pennsylvania (BS) and Boston University (MPH), she is interested in technological innovations in healthcare.
-She is committed to projects which aim to empower individuals to take control of their personal health and well-being through improvements in access and information.
+Macda Gerard, B.A., is a Clinical Research Assistant II for the OpenNotes Project in the Division of General Medicine and Primary Care at Beth Israel Deaconess Medical Center.
+She cooperates in the investigation of the impact of increased transparency between clinicians and patients.
+She has experience screening research subjects, facilitating focus groups, and evaluating clinical factors in clinical research projects.
+Educated at Brown University, she is interested in disparities in healthcare access and delivery within underserved communities and is committed to projects which aim to encourage individuals’ autonomy in their personal health through improvements in access.

 Kelly Lawman, BS, is a multimedia producer and a member of the media team at Beth Israel Deaconess Medical Center.
 In Boston, she leads film production, media relations, and website development for the OpenNotes team.
 She has a versatile background in film and television production, having worked her way through independent film and television documentary to land squarely and comfortably in science and medical media, first at WGBH-TV and now for BIDMC.
 A graduate of Emerson College, where the journalism seeds sprouted at Emerson’s WERS-FM, Kelly has always embraced the challenge of telling a good story.
 She is deeply engaged in promoting social justice and the notion of personal empowerment and responsibility.